michaelcfoti/RnB-Wavelet/README.md

 The algorithm extracts a ‘rhythmic signal’ by filtering out the arrhythmic components from the wavelet coefficients.

-The following demo illustrates the RnB- wavelet method.
+The following demo illustrates the RnB-Wavelet method.

 ## Usage